ackrep-org/irk-fzf/README.md

 ### Fuzzy Autocompletion

-The command `erk-fzf.search` takes a string as input and performs a fuzzy search `.ac_candidates.txt` (containing keys, labels and descriptions).
+The command `irk-fzf.search` takes a string as input and performs a fuzzy search `.ac_candidates.txt` (containing keys, labels and descriptions).
 The results are ordered according to matching quality.
 The desired result can be selected via arrow-keys and *return*.

 The initial input string is the whitespace-delimited string left of the cursor.
 While the dialog window of the extension is open